Where Business Strategy and Community Impact Align

 • How do we make impact visible without overcomplicating it?

-Here’s what I believe—and what guides my work:
+Here’s what what guides my work:

 • Good intentions are not a strategy